Double lives for gay teachers in Ireland

 Attitudes have changed dramatically since then.
 This year's gay pride event attracted 25,000 people, the second-largest procession in the country after the St. Patrick's' Day Parade.

-Polls show a majority of the public are in favor of gay marriage, including many practicing Catholics.
+Polls show a majority of the public are in favour of gay marriage, including many practising Catholics.

 "The Lord made them that way.
 They should have equal rights," said Ita Phelan, 91, on her way into Sunday Mass at Dublin's main Roman Catholic church.